ross1jk/Jacqueline-Ross-Portfolio/README.md

 Within the main section of the webpage, the col is set to 12.
 Within the card I have the sme styling. this is what worked best for my page and desgin ideas.

 **My picture-on my card**
 I used a wrapper to apply styling to my image.
 Within my class I set the image to float left so that the text would wrap around it.
+I added css styling as well.

 **My Personal Inforamtion-on my card** p tags were used each paragraph within the body for the about me.
 I wrote my about me as If I was talking to the person reading it, for a more personal touch, I prefer that style of writing.
 I included my educational background, my professional background, why I changed careers, and some hobbies.